John Banister (lawyer): Life

 Banister was married twice.
-He first he married Elizabeth "Patsy" Bland, the daughter of Theodorick Bland of Cawsons and the sister of Colonel Theodorick Bland.
-His first wife died in 1777, and two years later Banister married Agan (Scottish for Anna) Blair of Williamsburg, daughter of John Blair Sr.
+He first he married Elizabeth Bland, the daughter of Theodorick Bland of Cawsons and the sister of Colonel Theodorick Bland.
+His first wife died in 1777, and two years later Banister married Ann Blair of Williamsburg, daughter of John Blair Sr.

-Banister's suburban villa in Petersburg, Battersea, was built in 1768 in a five-part Palladian style.
+Banister's suburban villa in Petersburg, Battersea, was built around 1768 in a five-part Palladian style.
 In 1782, Banister was listed in Dinwiddie County records with three free males, 46 adult slaves, 42 slaves under age, 28 horses, 126 cattle, and one chariot.

 Revolutionary War

-During the Revolutionary War, Banister was a major and lieutenant colonel of cavalry in the Virginia line militia (1778–1781).
+During the Revolutionary War, Banister was a lieutenant colonel of cavalry in the Virginia line militia.
 General and Commander-in-Chief George Washington regarded him highly, as witnessed by a letter he wrote to him from Valley Forge.
 In 1781, he aided in supplying his militia and in repelling the British from his state.
 Much of his personal property was lost.
 British forces under General William Phillips would commonly stop at his home in Battersea.

 Death

-Banister is buried in the family plot at Hatcher's Run, the family estate in Dinwiddie County, Virginia.
+On September 30, 1788, John Banister died in Virginia.
+He was likely buried in his family plot at Hatcher's Run, his family plantation estate in Dinwiddie County, Virginia.